ludiazv/node-nrf24/README.md

 - ~~Implement IRQ management.~~
 - ~~Benchmark IRQ performance.~~ -> Will respond on 300-400us basis.
 (1-2 retries)
 - ~~Implement traffic stats~~
-- Update base RF24 library to new verions (1.3.3 & 1.3.4 do not work)
+- ~~Update base RF24 library to new verions (1.3.3 & 1.3.4 do not work)

 # Change log

+- v0.1.6-beta
+  - Bump of base libraries to version 1.3.9 (RF24), 1.0.13 (RF24N) , 1.1.3(RF24M) #20
+  - Speed of SPI interface is now configurable in the constructor. #15
+  - Now the module is tested to compile against node versions 10, 12, 14 on arm32 and arm64 environments.
+  - Fix compilation on node version 8
+  - Added EnableLna for better support radio boards with amplifiers and Si24R1 clones.
+  - Some doc improvements

 - v0.1.5-beta
   - Now RFLibs are linked statically avoiding to install library system-wide.
-  - Improved documentation + added experimatal support for autoRecovery.
+  - Improved documentation + added experimental support for autoRecovery.
   - Now the library is compatible and tested with node lts versions: 8 , 10 , 12
   - Added travis automatic build to test compilation in all supported node versions.
   - Fixes in v8 data conversion using isolates and Nan helpers.